 - If people DM you.
 Reply.

-No, they’re not going to talk about you straight away from these actions, but when you release music and content, you’ll build up more of a rapport.
-They will keep seeing you come up on their social media feed.
+Make them feel like there is a conversation to be had, and that they can get to know you.
+No, they’re not going to talk about you straight away from these actions, but when you release music and content, you’ll build up more of a rapport and they’ll be reminded of this every time you pop up on their feed.